onyudo/hairy-antler-distillery/README.md

 ## SQL Database

 A key aspect of the project is the use of a custom Better-SQLite3 database to store and manage product information and attributes.
-The database efficiently handles details such as product names, descriptions, prices, descriptions, and other relevant attributes.
+The database efficiently handles details such as product names, prices, descriptions, and other relevant attributes.

 ## API Information